pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.10.23
+* It is now possible to use the `distutils_commands` property for an automated upload, since the distutils_plugin will now do the right thing when presented with a command with spaces, like [`sdist upload`]

 ## Version 0.10.22
 * Unit tests names will now be logged to DEBUG as they run.
 Thanks [@aelgru](https://github.com/aelgru)!
 * Introduced a new property for the [`install_dependencies` plugin](/documentation/plugins.html#Installingdependencies),